SFTP Gateway

 sftp>

-Note: The gateway do its best to work with all authentication middleware but some of them might need some extra setup on your side.
-Take OIDC for example, the web app use the clasic grant_type=code that works for all browsers but SFTP client are not browsers and we can’t run any redirect like a browser would, hence you need to ensure your IDP is configured to allow the password grant_type.
+Note: The gateway do its best to work with all authentication middleware but some of them might need some extra setup for more advanced use cases like having your keys to be store in AD or when using OIDC (a SFTP client is not a browser, hence you can’t use the classic grant_type=code but need to ensure your IDP allows the password grant_type).